msyamkumar/cs220-s21-projects/p6/README.md

 ### #Q4: Find the room names containing "superbowl" (case insensitive)

 Your answer should be in the form of a Python list.
 You are expected to write a function to obtain the answer.
+Make sure your list doesn't contain any duplicates.

 Hint: There might be some missing entires in our dataset.
 You directly skip the row if the room name is missing.